openstack/kolla/specs/containerize-openstack.rst

 * shares any namespace with the --ipc=host, --pid=host, or --net=host flags

 We will not use the Docker EXPOSE operation since all containers will use --net=host.
-One motive for using --net=host is it is inherently simplier.
+One motive for using --net=host is it is inherently simpler.
 A different motive for not using EXPOSE is the 20 microsecond penalty applied to every packet forwarded and returned by docker-proxy.
 If EXPOSE functionality is desired, it can be added back by